-- 12. Executed a grant agreement with FHWA for a \$3.95 million award through the Safe Streets and Roads for All FY 2023 grant program to support the development of a Rural Roadway Safety Plan for the Antelope Valley, demonstration projects in Willowbrook/West Rancho Dominguez, and a Vision Zero Action Plan update. - 13.
-Continued to collaborate with the Departments of Public Health, Regional Planning, District Attorney, County Counsel, Public Defender, Supervisorial District 2, Chief Executive Office, Los Angeles County Sheriff's Department, California Highway Patrol, and street safety advocates to determine best measures to curtail illegal street takeovers and racing, including increasing penalties and providing off street racing alternatives. - 14.
-Selected by the California Transportation Commission for an \$7.99 million Active Transportation Program Cycle 7 grant to implement pedestrian enhancements in West Rancho Dominguez. - 15.
-Kicked off work to deploy Leading Pedestrian Intervals and Accessible Pedestrian Signals at 50 locations in the unincorporated communities and install "daylighting" treatments at key locations.
-This work is supported by Fiscal Year 24-25 Net County Cost funding. - 16.
-Commenced work with a consultant to develop a community engagement strategy for traffic safety projects. - 17.
-Began working with FHWA on the grant agreement for a \$320,000 federal grant under the Fiscal Year 2024 Bridge Investment Program (BIP) for the Enhancing Safety and Mobility: Exploring the Feasibility of Slauson Ave Bridge Widening Project.
-The feasibility study will evaluate various safety and mobility treatments to upgrade the Slauson Avenue bridge over La Cienega Boulevard. - Completed Corridor Traffic Safety Plan for San Francisquito Canyon.
+- 12. Kicked off work to develop a Rural Roadway Safety Plan for the Antelope Valley, demonstration projects in Willowbrook/West Rancho Dominguez, and a Vision Zero Action Plan update, supported by a \$3.95 million award through the Bipartisan Infrastructure Law Safe Streets and Roads for All FY 2023 grant program. - 13.
+Continued to collaborate with the Departments of Public Health, Regional Planning, District Attorney, County Counsel, Public Defender, Supervisorial District 2, Chief Executive Office, Los Angeles County Sheriff's Department, California Highway Patrol, and street safety advocates to determine best measures to curtail illegal street takeovers and racing, including increasing penalties and providing off street racing alternatives.
+As part of the infrastructure solutions component, installed "quick-build" improvements at the intersection of Atlantic Avenue and Compton Boulevard, in advance of the larger Compton Boulevard Corridor project. - 14.
+Selected by the California Transportation Commission for a \$7.99 million Active Transportation Program Cycle 7 grant to implement pedestrian enhancements in West Rancho Dominguez. - 15.
+Recommended by the Southern California Association of Government for \$7.99 million Active Transportation Program Cycle 7 grant funding under the Metropolitan Planning Organization component to implement pedestrian enhancements in Willowbrook. - 16.
+Continued work to deploy Leading Pedestrian Intervals and Accessible Pedestrian Signals at over 50 locations in the unincorporated communities and install "daylighting" treatments at key locations.
+This work is supported by Fiscal Year 24-25 Net County Cost funding. - 17.
+Continued working with FHWA on the grant agreement for a \$320,000 federal grant under the Fiscal Year 2024 Bridge Investment Program (BIP) for the Enhancing Safety and Mobility: Exploring the Feasibility of Slauson Ave Bridge Widening Project.
+The feasibility study will evaluate various safety and mobility treatments to upgrade the Slauson Avenue bridge over La Cienega Boulevard. - 18.
+Continued evaluating the centerline delineators pilot project contained in the Corridor Traffic Safety Plan for San Francisquito Canyon.
 The plan will inform future safety and infrastructure investment aimed at improving safety conditions for all users of this key 18-mile roadway connecting Santa Clarita Valley and Antelope Valley. - 19.
-Completed construction of the East Los Angeles Cesar E. Chavez and East Los Angeles Community Roadway Improvement projects, which installed 101 high-visibility crosswalks throughout East Los Angeles. - 20.
-Onboarded a consultant to support delivery of two key actions in the Vision Zero Action Plan related to engaging the public on traffic safety projects and publicly reporting Vision Zero work.
-The work includes development of a community engagement strategy for traffic safety projects (Action C-1) and launching a Vision Zero website that shows progress on Vision Zero Action Plan implementation (Action E-10).
+Continued work with consultant to support delivery of two key actions in the Vision Zero Action Plan related to engaging the public on traffic safety projects and publicly reporting Vision Zero work.
+The work includes development of a community engagement strategy for traffic safety projects (Action C-1) and launching a Vision Zero website that shows progress on Vision Zero Action Plan implementation (Action E-10). - 20.
+Issued a solicitation for on-call consultant professional services to support Vision Zero implementation and transportation planning.